Wednesday, April 27, 2011

 Spring Mid Atlantic Wildlife

-In the Mid Atlantic, the appearance of wildlife is a traditional sign of spring.
+In the Mid Atlantic region, the appearance of wildlife is a traditional sign of spring.
 Birds, mammals, reptiles, amphibians, fish and other creatures all appear in numbers during the spring season.

 Another goose, the Canada goose is an icon of spring season in Mid Atlantic states.
 During early spring, geese separate into pairs and begin nesting.
 Outdoor enthusiasts often see the gander standing guard near a source of water as the goose is hidden nearby with her clutch of eggs.
 After the goslings hatch, the family will appear together, feeding and swimming.